NoteHive/RT-Talent-Grading-System/Questions For RT Talent Grading System.md

  *Question 4:* "Could you describe a specific project or challenge that you faced while using Visual Studio Code, and how you were able to overcome it?"
 ## 9. WORK ENVIRONMENT

+What does a good/ideal work environment look like to you?
+What values are most important to you as a leader?
+How does a manager recognize or highlight employees' work?
+Do you prefer teamwork or working independently?
+What can you do to motivate a team?
+Which communication style is better to maintain a healthy working environment?
+How can you take part in improving the work environment?
+Explain a situation when you or any peer had a conflict at work and how you handled it. we as humans are playing postive or negative role in human environment?
+If negative how to cope up with these issues?
+What one word would you use to describe RevelTek Inc. work culture?